Cherry Hill Whistleblower Lawyers

 Whistleblower Rights and Protections Under the Law

 An employee has the legal right to report activities that they believe to be illegal or fraudulent without fear of retaliation.
-When they witness these activities, they have the right to refuse to participate in them, to report their findings to a court, prosecutor or other investigative body, and to refrain from performing work duties that would harm public health, safety, welfare, or the environment.
+When they witness these activities, they have the right to refuse to participate in them, to report their findings to a court, prosecutor or another investigative body, and to refrain from performing work duties that would harm public health, safety, welfare, or the environment.
 When the whistleblower is employed by a federal or state agency, they can become involved in a qui tam case, which is protected under Federal and State False Claims Acts.

 When retaliatory actions occur as a result of a whistleblower’s actions, a qualified CEPA lawyer can ensure that the employee’s rights and their job are protected.
 Employees considering reporting illegal and fraudulent activity of their employer in New Jersey can seek our help to ensure that their identity and legal rights are protected in the process.
-Our CEPA lawyers know what constitutes illegal activity and advises clients on the best legal strategy to result in a successful claim.
+Our CEPA lawyers know what constitutes illegal activity and advise clients on the best legal strategy to result in a successful claim.

 Protections and Compensation Available Under CEPA Laws